steelsojka/resticle/modules/angular-client/README.md

 HTTP Interceptors
 -----------------

-You can register interceptor for the request or the reponse.
+You can register interceptor for the request or the response.
 These a registered through the DI using specific tokens.
+Interceptors can be asynchronous.
 Here's an example of an auth request interceptor.

 ```typescript
 import { Inject } from '@angular/core';